seltmann/AreaOfEndemism/README.md

 Please contact Katja C. Seltmann (enicospilus@gmail.com) @seltmann if you have any questions about the data and code in this repository.

-##DESCRIPTION OF INCLUDED CODE
+##Description of code and text files included in this repository

-##localityMatrix Folder
+##localityMatrix folder
 * matrixOnlyLocalityRounded.php: formats interested localities and taxa from AEC in matrix format, rounded to three decimal points.
-###map-bug-data folder
-* MappingStateCheck.php:
-* geoCheck.R: maps geocoordinates by state to help look for outlying data points. stateCheck.txt:

-##plantHosts Folder
+##plantHosts folder
-###host-analysis Folder:
+###host-analysis folder:
 * matrixOnlyLocalityRounded.php: formats interested localities and taxa from AEC in matrix format, rounded to three decimal points.
-* forMatrixPlantRounded.txt:
+* forMatrixPlantRounded.txt: Resulting matrix for default dataset used in NDM/VNDM analyses
-* forMatrixNA5_RoundedTaxaList:
+* forMatrixNA5_RoundedTaxaList: List of unique Miridae taxa included in default NDM/VNDM analysis.
 * decision_network_confidence_species.php: applies confidence interval to those insect/host relationships.
+Results from this analysis are entered in the AOE database/planthosts table.
-* host_network_species.php: finds relationship hypothesis between plants and plant bugs
+* host_network_species.php: finds relationship hypothesis between plants and plant bugs.
+Results from this analysis are entered in the AOE database/planthosts table.

-###map-plant-data Folder:
-* geoCheck.R
-* stateCheck.txt

-###plant-data-idigbio Folder:
+###plant-data-idigbio folder:
 * geoAPI.R: retrieves all of the plant data from iDigBio using genus and species fields that has coordinates.
-Then formats it by removing all unnecessary additional fields. updates-planthosts-table.txt updatesPlantHostsSynonyms.txt plantHostsAllData_v2.txt:
+Then formats it by removing all unnecessary additional fields.
+* updates-planthosts-table.txt: Updates performed on the AEC MySQL database.
+* updatesPlantHostsSynonyms.txt: Updates performed on the AEC MySQL database.
+* plantHostsAllData_v2.txt: Text copy of data found in the AOE MySQL planthosts table.

 ##DESCRIPTION OF MySQL Database:
-Based on the default parameters used in this analysis, the entire AOE database available through figshare (doi: 10.6084/m9.figshare.2060979), represents a subset of the AMNH instance of the AEC database, which includes additional tables to capture host plant data and host analysis.
+Based on the default parameters used in this analysis, the entire AOE database available through figshare (doi: 10.6084/m9.figshare.2060979), represents a subset of the AMNH instance of the AEC database.
+The AOE database includes only the cleaned, updated, and analyzed versions of the Miridae and host plant data.

+Data Parameters and associated ids are:
-1) Miridae subFamily(id) =Mirinae(id:8150), Orthotylinae(id:6294), Phylinae(id:6295), Deraeocorinae(id:8163) from AEC database sql.
+* Miridae subFamily(id) =Mirinae(id:8150), Orthotylinae(id:6294), Phylinae(id:6295), Deraeocorinae(id:8163) from AEC database sql.
-2) geographic range: North America Country.UID = Canada(id:2),Mexico(id:8),USA(id:11)
+* geographic range: North America Country.UID = Canada(id:2),Mexico(id:8),USA(id:11)
-3) complete plant host analysis
-4) cleaned plant host data

 >Seltmann, K.C..
 2016.
 AOE analysis subset of the Arthropod Easy Capture (AEC) database.
 [Accessed: 06 Jan 2016]. figshare. doi: https://dx.doi.org/10.6084/m9.figshare.2060979